saltstack/salt-get-started/config/jinja.md

 ```
 {% endraw %}

-In general, you should try to keep your states as simple as possible.
+In general, you should try to keep your Salt states as simple as possible.
 If you
 find yourself writing complex Jinja, you should consider breaking a task into
-multiple states, or writing a custom Salt [execution
+multiple Salt states, or writing a custom Salt [execution
 module](https://docs.saltstack.com/en/latest/ref/modules/index.html#modules-are-easy-to-write)
 for the task (this is easier than it sounds, especially if you know some
 Python!).